MileHacker Logo

 • Always carry registration, insurance (Green Card), first aid kit, fire extinguisher, warning triangle, and reflective vest.

-• Be aware of wildlife on roads in rural areas, particularly at sunrise and sunset.
+• Be aware of wildlife on roads in rural areas, especially at dawn and dusk.

 • Road conditions can be challenging on cobblestone streets and during winter.

-• Familiarize yourself with area traffic signs and regulations.
+• Familiarize yourself with local traffic signs and regulations.

 • Strict parking enforcement in paid zones; use apps or payment machines.

-• Non-PASSPORT holders from the eu/eea need an International Driving Permit.
+• Non-EU/EEA citizens need an International Driving Permit.

 • Ensure all legally needed items are in your car.